ProvableHQ/leo/docs/rfc/009-bit-byte-conversions.md

 ### Conversions of Aggregate Values

-Besides scalar types, Leo has aggregate types: tuple types, array types, and circuit types.
+Besides scalar types, Leo has aggregate types: tuple types, array types, and struct types.
 It may make sense to add conversions between aggregate values and bit/byte/word sequences, where an aggregate value is represented as a concatenation of bit/byte/word sequences that represent the components (recursively).